Beware of Self-Serving Bias

 #2 – Sales are up.
 Managers claim a victory and attribute this victory to processes or leadership for good performance in the face of economic hardship.

-While either might be true to a certain extent, the situation at hand is clearly more complex than what was claimed.
-This can usually be verified by a decent market and/or trend analysis.
+While either might be true to a certain extent, the situation is clearly more complex than what was claimed.
+A decent market or trend analysis can usually verify this.
 Such claims (either way) should be measured against the other factors that are available for review.

 Be sure to read my article titled, “The Effects of Bias Affecting Leadership.”